 A port in a storm

 I don’t mean that literally…although I sort of do!!
 For dogs with a fear of thunder, fireworks or other really loud noises, a crate can be a sanctuary.
+Some dogs freak out so much their owners put the crate in the bathroom, or even the closet.
+There’s isn’t necessarily a need to shut the door, just make sure he has a bed, some blankets and a calming spray can help as well.
 Putting a crate cover over it can make it feel even more secure.

 A place of his own